For the first half of the 20th century, Beaufort County struggled along as a rural backwater, and one of the poorest counties in America.

 For African Americans, economic hardship was compounded by the racist policies of South Carolina Governor “Pitchfork” Ben Tillman.
 These disenfranchised black voters, and created a new system of segregated institutions and services.
 With no jobs and no political influence, many African Americans began to move north to find jobs.

 The people who stayed grew a bit of cotton or harvested oysters to earn cash.
 Truck farming and oystering provided a few paying jobs.
-The entry of the United States into World War II in 1941 started Beufort on the road back to prosperity.
+The entry of the United States into World War II in 1941 started Beaufort on the road back to prosperity.